ADDITIONAL LOCAL RESOURCES

 11. Engagement with Perpetrators

-Whole family working requires perpetrators of domestic violence and abuse to be engaged and supported to access support to change their behaviour.
-It is imperative not to disclose any information to a perpetrator about the pattern of domestic violence and abuse given by the victim or give any indication of the support being provided to the victim as this is likely to increase risk to the victim and any children.
+Whole family working requires perpetrators of domestic abuse to be engaged and supported to access support to change their behaviour.
+It is imperative not to disclose any information to a perpetrator about the pattern of domestic abuse given by the victim or give any indication of the support being provided to the victim as this is likely to increase risk to the victim and any children.
 This can also alert the perpetrator to which professionals are supporting the victim and may result in risk escalation.

 Direct work with perpetrators may require joint working to ensure objectivity and prevention of the perception of collusion.
 Additionally, in line with guidance from Respect there is a need to monitor the risk a perpetrator poses to a victim of domestic abuse during and after work with a perpetrator has taken place.